thi-ng/umbrella/packages/pixel/README.md

 ### Filtered image sampling and resizing

-Currently only available for integer formats, image samplers can be created with the following filters & wrap modes:
+Available (and optimized) for both integer & floating point formats, image samplers can be created with the following filters & wrap modes:

 #### Filters